SJ23 Tech Tip F34a, (Updated 2024-05-25) Bob Schimmel.

 As usual with other jobs on Panache there were a few surprises with this one too.
 If you ever thought you could set the mast athwartship to the hull by measuring the height of the shroud turnbuckles, think again (Fig 2).
 The length of Panache's lower factory shrouds differed by 1/2".
 Fortunately this was within range of the turnbuckles to adjust and thankfully I never used this technique.

-Fig 1, SECURE THE TOP ENDS - The length of the new shrouds had to be measured accurately and its best to use a board like this.
+Fig 1, LINE UP THE TOPS - The length of the new shrouds had to be measured accurately and its best to use a board like this.
 It never moved with a section of railroad track weighing it down.
-The old swaged shrouds were set on the inside and the new shrouds with Sta-Lok forks were set on the outside.
+The old swaged shrouds are on the inside and the new shrouds with Sta-Lok forks were set on the outside.

 Fig 2, MEASURE THE LENGTHS - The old factory shrouds were tensioned to accurately measure their lengths.
 Always measure with a 50' tape.
 "And you thought the shrouds would be equal length?
 Guess again, 1/2" difference!"

-The 5/16" toggle pins were "thickened" to 3/8" with a snug fitting SS tube slipped over them (1/16" thick wall).
+The 5/16" toggle pins were "thickened" to 3/8" with a snug terminal SS tube slipped over each (1/16" thick wall).
 This will minimize point loading of the pins in the 3/8" chain plate holes.
 A bit of a pain to do but given the late discovery, what the hell.

 "I should have ordered the turnbuckles with 3/8" pins.
 A slight oversight when ordering them."

-NOTE - "Out of curiosity I once dismantled a Sta-Lok termination that was compressed against a crooked former.
+NOTE - "Out of curiosity I once dismantled a Sta-Lok terminal that was compressed against a crooked former.
 It took 4 hours of delicate picking to remove the wedge, former and strands from inside, they were compressed that tight.
-Its safe to say the termination was pretty well a solid mass of metal.
+Its safe to say the terminal was pretty well a solid mass of metal.
 Despite that, I still wouldn't trust it to support a load bearing structure, let alone a mast.
-But, the termination was reused in another installation with no problem.
-I used a new wedge and former by the way!
+But, the terminal was reused with new wedge and former in another installation with no problem.
 Damn good hardware."

 TOP